PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-13 10:26:34
+Last updated: 2024-04-13 10:27:12
-Random Quote: Space.
-Time.
-Reality.
-It's more than a linear path.
-It's a prism of endless possibility. - The Watcher
+Random Quote: A bag of dragons buys a man's silence for a while, but a well - placed quarrel buys it forever.